chingu-voyages/v16-bears-team-01/client/ibetiwill/README.md

 </details>

 ## Testing
 We should try to keep up with testing:).
+I already have some good experience with:
+[Jest](https://jestjs.io/) for the 'normal' code - eg Utils.ts ...
+[Enzyme](https://airbnb.io/enzyme/) for the React-Components - eg testing most relevant features of App.tsx